AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 Example use cases:

 * Date: A travel company is collecting the departure date for trips as a field in their data.
-They would like to have a report which compares the [!UICONTROL Day of Week] for all Departure dates collected to understand which is most popular.
+They would like to have a report which compares the [!UICONTROL Day of Week] for all departure dates collected to understand which is most popular.
 They would like to do the same for [!UICONTROL Month of Year].

 * Date-Time: A retail company is collecting the time for each of their in-store point-of-sale (POS) purchases.
 Over a given month, they would like to understand the busiest shopping periods by [!UICONTROL Hour of Day].